Osian Ellis

 Osian Gwynn Ellis CBE (8 February 1928 – 5 January 2021) was a Welsh harpist, composer and teacher.
-He was principal harpist of the London Symphony Orchestra, a founding member of the Melos Ensemble, and a harp teacher at the Royal Academy of Music.
+He was principal harpist of the London Symphony Orchestra, a founding member of the Melos Ensemble and a Professor of harp at the Royal Academy of Music.
 Many composers wrote music for him.
 From 1959 onwards, Ellis had a close professional partnership with Benjamin Britten that lasted to the latter's death.
-He often first performed and recorded Britten's works.
+He was often first to perform and record Britten's works.